suddin0/ft_fdf/README.md

 ### Map representation
-The map is pares and the valued received from the `map file` will be used as the height or the `Z`axis value. each number is treated as a point and the value the number represents is treated that point's `Z` axis, so 2 points horizontally (in the same line left to right) will be represented as a line.
-This horizontal line has a width which has a default value of `30`, this value is defined in `main.h` as `# define STEP 30.0f`.
-Much like a horizontal line a vertical line is represented by 2 bumbers tat is in the same line but top to bottom and it's height is also represented by the same value `30` by the same define `# define STEP 30.0f`.
+The map is pares and the valued received from the `map file` will be used as the height or the `Z` axis value. each number is treated as a point and the value the number represents is treated that point's `Z` axis, so 2 points horizontally (in the same line left to right) will be represented as a line.
+This horizontal line has a width which has a default value of `30 pixels`, this value is defined in `main.h` as `# define STEP 30.0f`.
+Much like a horizontal line a vertical line is represented by 2 numbers tat is in the same line but top to bottom and it's height is also represented by the same value `30 pixel` by the same define `# define STEP 30.0f`.

 ### preview
 **Default**